fosterlab/clust-perturb/README.md

 # clust-perturb

-clust.perturb is an R package designed to test the robustness of graph-based clusters by randomly rewiring a portion of the underlying network and reclustering.
-Robust clusters “stick together” even after network rewiring, while non-robust clusters do not.
-Robustness is quantified using maximum Jaccard index.
+`clust.perturb` is an R package designed to test the robustness of graph-based clusters by randomly rewiring a portion of the underlying network and reclustering.
+Robust clusters “stick together” even after network rewiring, while non-robust clusters do not. clust.perturb quantifies robustness is using maximum Jaccard index.

 ## System requirements